deathworlders/online/content/book/deathworlders/chapter-43-scars-both-old-new.md

 “Heck of a party,” Miller snorted, but she finished her drink and stood up.
 “But shit, why not?
 I’m not in the mood for anything crazy tonight anyhow.”

-Being perfectly honest, needlework sounded a lot like torture... but it was at least a lesser *grade* of torture than drinking alone after striking out.
+Being perfectly honest, needlework sounded a lot like torture...but it was at least a lesser *grade* of torture than drinking alone after striking out.
 Besides, she was hungry and Deacon’s apartment was on Delaney Row, right next to the supermarket with its 28/7 deli.
 And hey, if the girls wanted to spend all night knitting sweaters and snarfing jalapeño poppers, who was she to say no?

 There were worse ways to spend a night.
 ___